monstrue/MongoDBAtlas-IBM-AIMLv2/README.md

 * Configure the `FinishedSampleCode/settings.cfg` to have the Atlas connection string and API key in it
 * Install any python requirements by running `pip install -r FinishedSampleCode/requirements.txt`
 * Start the application using `python3 FinishedSampleCode/runner.py`
-* Open a web browser to the GCP instance running on port 8088 over http
+* Open a web browser to the localhost instance running on port 8088 over http

 ## Low Level Readme